rafael-piovesan/poc-nestjs-graceful-shutdown/README.md

 How to test:
 - Change the delay time in [app.service.ts](src/app.service.ts#L15) to a value BIGGER than the Pods termination grace period set in [deployment.yaml](deployment.yaml#L30)
+- Recreate the Docker image and the deployment, so changes will take place
 - Repeat all the steps from the previous scenario

-### Running on k8s as a subprocess from container's entrypoint
+### Running on k8s as a subprocess of container's entrypoint
 This last sceneario is an edge case, but still worth to be evaluated.
 All tests up to this point were based in this [Dockerfile](Dockerfile), but this test case is based in [Dockerfile.start-script](Dockerfile.start-script).
 The main difference is that instead of using the original container entrypoint (the `node` command), the container will execute a shell script, which, in turn, will call the `node` command as a subprocess.
 The result is that when Kubernetes sends a SIGTERM to the Pod, the signal is not propagated to the child process, preventing the server to be notified of an upcoming shutdown.
 [Details here](images/shutdownParentScript.png).

 How to test: